emmilystela/emmilystela/README.md

 - 👋 Hi, I’m @emmilystela
-- 🌱 I’m currently learning .NET, C# and JS
+- 🌱 I’m currently learning automation testing in cypress and laravel
 - 📫 How to reach me emmilyestelx@gmail.com

 <!---